TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 The Adafruit AD8495 K-Type Thermocouple Amplifier is a cheaper option available since it can only read K-type thermocouples.
 K-type thermocouples are general purpose thermocouples and have a temperature range [6] suitable for this system's applications.
 Thus, this amplifier will be a good low cost solution to quickly and efficiently measure the temperature of the workpiece using a K-type thermocouple.

 The critical requirement for the thermocouple chosen for this application is the reduction of noise in the sensor in order to maintaining accurate readings.
-Thus determining the proper thermocouple focused on this as the critical factor and focusing on other features later to isolate the exact model to implement.
+Thus determining the proper thermocouple focused on noise reduction as the critical factor and focusing on other features later to isolate the exact model to implement.

 The thermocouple must be placed near or around such coil geometry in order to best measure the temperature rise of the pipe due to induction.
 Thus, to reduce the noise from EMI, the thermocouple used requires EMI shielding.
 This can be accomplished on the wire by buying mineral insulated thermocouples, or by buying shielded thermocouple extension wire.
 Mineral insulated thermocouples have EMI shielding by nature.
 The Omega KMQSS-062U-12 has a 304 Stainless Steel (SS) sheath [14] that provides decent EMI shielding and physical protections [15] that will be useful for an application involving noise from the induction coil and ensure durability from potential hazards such as heat or water.